Villanova-AI/villanova_developers/docs/villanova10/tutorials/consume/external-id-management.md

 ### 5. Apply the YAML configuration file

-Apply the YAML configuration file to the namespace where you want to deploy your Entando instance:
+Apply the YAML configuration file to the namespace where you want to deploy your Villanova instance:

 ```
 kubectl apply -f YOUR-YAML-FILE.yaml -n entando

 ```

-### 6. Deploy the Entando Application
+### 6. Deploy the Villanova Application

-You are now ready to deploy your Entando Application.
-Entando will use the *keycloak-admin-secret* to populate the environment correctly.
+You are now ready to deploy your Villanova Application.
+Villanova will use the *keycloak-admin-secret* to populate the environment correctly.

-Refer to the [learning path tutorials](../README.md#operations) to install, configure and customize your Entando instance.
+Refer to the [learning path tutorials](../README.md#operations) to install, configure and customize your Villanova instance.

 ## Conclusion

-This should result in a working Entando instance that is connected to an external Keycloak server.
+This should result in a working Villanova instance that is connected to an external Keycloak server.